 The Artist Statement should lay out your working process and critical influences while contextualizing your work in relationship to contemporary artistic, social, and cultural practices.

 All applicants are required to send official copies of all college transcripts in order to be considered for admission to the MFA program.
-Official transcripts may be sent electronically or by mail to the following address:
+We prefer transcripts be electronically to our Admissions office: (MFAadmissions@andrew.cmu.edu).
+If this is not possible, transcripts may be sent by mail to the following address:

 Carnegie Mellon University

 Pittsburgh, PA 15213

 All applicants who are non-native speakers of English are required to take the TOEFL, Duolingo, or the IELTS examination regardless of previous U.S. study.
 This year, due to the global pandemic, we are accepting Duolingo test results.
 The Duolingo English Test is an online English proficiency test that can be taken online, on-demand, in under an hour.
 The test is taken via a computer with a camera and includes a proficiency score, video interview, and writing sample which are shared with Carnegie Mellon when you send your results.
 Certified results are available within 48 hours of the test session.

 TOEFL: 25 in Reading, Listening, Writing, and Speaking, with a total score no less than 100.

 IELTS: 7.5 overall, and with minimum band scores of 7 in Reading, 7 in Listening, 7.5 in Speaking, and 6.5 in Writing.

 Duolingo: 125 overall.

 Students can mail all transcripts and TOEFL scores to the School of Art Graduate Admissions address above.
 Our TOEFL code is 2074.